Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Use Blue Souls, and throw the traps back at them in the first phase to make it as short as possible.
-Beware that the kids can throw 2 traps at the same time usually.

-For the second phase to go smoothly, you need to make sure to destroy the bathtub while it's correctly positioned close to the edges of the arena (preferably either up or down side for better camera position).
-When all three get off the bathtub, change immediately to the Pumpkin King Costume and constantly blast them with Fire Blast while making sure to hit all three of them.
-All 3 will get knocked up in the air and take a very high amount of damage.
-Then Fire Blast as soon as they get up from the ground to hit them again.

-If something went wrong and you could only get 2 or 1 of them, try to lure them to one another and Fire Blast them, but be weary of whoever is free.
+Watchout for the exploding pumpkins and hit their bathtub as hard as you can, while making sure you do so right at the edge of the arena.

+You need to lock them down with Fire Blast to not have any issues in the second phase.
+It is much better if you have your Pumpkin King costume to level 3 so you have more Red Souls to use on them.
+Fire Blast them, wait for the to fall on the ground, then wait for them to get up and Fire Blast them, then repeat.
+Try to also collect the notes that they'll drop just in case you can't finish them with Fire Blast.
+To finish them off with the dance, you'd need for them to be at least 1/3 of the health bar.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248716.png">